Home > Analyses > Utilities > Edison International

 Analysis of the company’s bankruptcy risk

-Edison International’s Altman Z-Score places it in the distress zone, indicating a high risk of financial distress and potential bankruptcy:
+Edison International’s Altman Z-Score places it in the grey zone, suggesting a moderate risk of financial distress and potential bankruptcy:

 altman z score analysis